s70c3/AR-snippets/README.md

 # AR-snippets
-Storage for several snippets about AR
+Storage for several AR snippets, mostly realized with A-frame, Zappar and smth like it.